Lawyer: Case of Black inmate set to die reveals racial bias

 Questions about racial bias in the criminal justice system have been front and center since protests erupted across the country following the death of George Floyd after a white Minneapolis police officer pressed his knee on the handcuffed Black man’s neck for several minutes.

-A report this month by the Washington, D.C.-based Death Penalty Information Center said Blacks remain overrepresented on death rows and that Blacks who kill whites are far more likely to be sentenced to death than whites who kill Blacks.
+A report this month by the Washington, D.C.-based Death Penalty Information Center said Black people remain overrepresented on death rows and that Black people who kill white people are far more likely to be sentenced to death than white people who kill Black people.

 The focus of the report was on state death penalty cases, but the center’s director, Robert Dunham, said Wednesday there was ample proof the same problems exist at the federal level.